 |

-We need to find a rigid motion that will map one parallelogram onto the other.
+We need to find a rigid transformation that will map one parallelogram onto the other.

 PQRS TUVW. |